25 Fun Games for Tweens to Try this Year

 Piggy Back Race:

 Another game that introduces some exercise is the piggyback race.
 This one is simple and easy to learn.
-It’s also something that the tweens will love to do again and again.
+It’s also something that tweens will love to do again and again.
 This game is a typical race, with an atypical twist.
 Teams are made with even numbers on each.
 All teammates are paired and their job is to piggyback across the yard.
 On the way over, one person rides while the other runs.
 On the way back, this switches so they are in opposite positions.
 Each pair must make it to the goal and back.
 The first team to get everyone there and back wins it all.
-If you need more ideas on race-type fun games for tweens, we also recommend the three-legged race, among others.
+If you need more ideas on relay race games for tweens, we also recommend the three-legged race, among others.

 Monopoly:

 This is the perfect age to get people involved in the game of Monopoly.
 These kids will have the basics of real estate and money management down.
 They can easily learn more by playing the game.
 Most of you have probably played this game once or twice, but even if you haven’t, it’s a classic for a reason.
 You’ll love playing with your tweens or just watching them grasp the concepts as they go along.
 Monopoly is one of the best party board games of all time for all age categories.
-What you should know, however, is that beyond its power to teach people about money, savings, investments, real estate, and business, it can also break friendships.

 Pass the Lifesaver: